rockymiss/flipthebird/README.md

 ### User Testing

-The website was sent to a group of approximately 20 people, most of which were parents.
-Users found the website very functional and easy to navigate.
-Some devices used were as follows:
+The website was sent to a group of approximately 20 people of all different ages.
+My children 6 and 8 also tested the game and could manage functionality well and really enjoyed it.
+Other users found the game easy to work through but found it hard to win in under 8 flips.
+I didn't change the flip lives because of this as all users kept going back to the game to try to win!
+Some in competition with others.
+I liked this as they kept coming back to it.

 - Huawei P30
 - IPhone 7s